María Cervantes-Macías

 About keyboard_arrow_down

-María Cervantes-Macías is a Postdoctoral Research Fellow at the Centre for Migration Studies and an Affiliate Member of the Department of Geography at the University of British Columbia.
-Her research explores how migration and digital labour are transforming Canadian cities, focusing on the everyday experiences of immigrant workers in the platform economy.
+María Cervantes-Macías is a labour geographer whose research sits at the intersection of migration, digital labour, and labour market governance.
+She is a Postdoctoral Research Fellow at the Centre for Migration Studies and an Affiliate Member of the Department of Geography at the University of British Columbia.
+Her work explores how platform economies and migration regimes are reshaping Canadian cities, with a focus on the everyday experiences of immigrant workers navigating the platform economy.
 She is also a Non-Resident Fellow at the U.S.–Mexico Center at the University of California, San Diego, and a former Fox International Fellow at Yale University.
-Through her work, María examines how borders, technology, and inequality shape who gets to move, work, and belong across North America.
+Across her research, María examines how borders, technology, and inequality produce uneven possibilities for mobility, work, and belonging across North America.

 Teaching keyboard_arrow_down